SharjeelSafdar/dapp-projects/p3-farm-token/README.md

 I have created all the UI in `App` component and moved all the functions and state management to a context.
 Feel free to implement the client side as you like.

 In `react-app/src/context/appContextProvider/index.tsx`, I have used `useWeb3React` hook to create some functions to interact with our `MyToken` and `FarmToken` smart contracts.
 Read the comments in the file to understand what's going on.
-Some important function are the following:
+Some important functions are the following:

 ```ts
 // Connect to MetaMask.